smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 - The min and max answer can stay the same for all data feeds as it is effectively deprecated and set to the widest range possible.

 - The `decimals` may vary depending on the feed

+- The billing and requester access controllers can be unset (zero address) since we do not currently utilize on-chain billing for Tron, and the request round feature is unsupported.
+If they are set to a real access controller, it should be a write access controller that is not the same one used for the Aggregator Proxy.

 ```json
 {